-As at 31 December 2016, there were no compensation plans of the Company under which equity securities of the Company were authorised for issuance.
+Securities authorised for issuance under equity compensation plans

 As noted elsewhere in this document and in this Schedule, equity securities of the Company are now authorised for issuance under the Share Option Plan and the LTIP.
+As at 31 December 2017, there were no other compensation plans of the Company under which equity securities of the Company were authorised for issuance.